Azure/ARO-RP/docs/unit-testing-for-monitoring-metrics.md

 ### The UDP way

-If required you can adapt the [deploy script for the Unix domain socket way](../hack/local-monitor-testing/deploy_MDM_VM.sh) deploys such a VM called $USER-mdm-link on Azure, configures it and installs the mdm container.
+If required you can adapt the [deploy script for the Unix domain socket way](../hack/local-monitor-testing/deploy_MDM_VM.sh) that deploys such a VM called $USER-mdm-link on Azure, configures it and installs the mdm container.

 Provided that you get the firewall rules in place you should be able to point your local monitor process to the remote UDP socket directly by setting the MDM_STATSD_SOCKET="udp:<IP of your remote VM>:<port>" # default mdm udp port  is 8125